dalalsoham/crackvash/README.md

 ### Method 02:

-If you wish to run it from source, you have to install the required modules before running it.
+> *Note:* this method works on any os with python installed If you wish to run it from source, you have to install the required modules before running it.
 Just run the following commands:

 - Clone the repository: